arsiboo/Agent-Based-Network-Simulation-Combined-Network-Algorithm/README.md

 ## Citation

-If you use this algorithm in your research or publications, please cite the following work:
+If you use this approach in your research or publications, please cite the following work:

 Boodaghian Asl, A., Marzano, L., Raghothama, J., Darwich, A. S., Falk, N., Bodeby, P., & Meijer, S. (2025). *A Hybrid Approach to Model Hospitals and Evaluate Wards' Performances.* IEEE Access
 [Read the Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=11037449)